 U.S. Navy pilot almost Japanese hero in WWII – Capt.
 ‘Slim’ Russell flew off USS Saratoga at Guadalcanal

 “At Guadalcanal, I was almost a war hero to the Japanese,” Allard Guy “Slim” Russell of Sarasota, Fla. said with a smile.
-“I dropped the first 500-pound bomb on the 75-mile long, 25-mile-wide enemy-held South Pacific island.
-Read the rest of this entry »
+“I dropped my first 500-pound bomb on the 75-mile long, 25-mile-wide enemy-held South Pacific island.

 Merchant Mariner makes 3 world trips supplying troops during WWII